threeplanetssoftware/apple_cloud_notes_parser/README.md

   |  |-[folders for each date/time run]
   |     |
   |     |-csv: This folder holds the CSV output
+  |     |-debug_log.txt: A more verbose log to assist with debugging
   |     |-files: This folder holds files copied out of the backup, such as pictures
   |     |-html: This folder holds the generated HTML copy of the Notestore
   |     |-Manifest.db: If run on an iTunes backup, this is a copy of the Manifest.db